petrohi/k155la3/content/posts/2022/speech_robot_part1.md

 ## System architecture

 Now that we know what robot we want to build, let's define its high-level system architecture.
 This architecture will revolve around the Arty board that will provide the “brains” for our robot.
 In order for the robot to “hear” we need a microphone.
 The Arty board provides native connectivity with the PMOD ecosystem and there is [MIC3 PMOD](https://digilent.com/shop/pmod-mic3-mems-microphone-with-adjustable-gain/) from Digilent that combines a microphone with ADCS7476 analog-to-digital converter.
 And in order to control motors we need two [HB3 PMOD](https://digilent.com/shop/pmod-hb3-h-bridge-driver-with-feedback-inputs/) drivers, also from Digilent, that will convert digital signals to voltage level and polarity to drive the motors.
+(We also suggest purchasing a 12” or 18” [PMOD extender cable](https://digilent.com/shop/pmod-cable-kit-6-pin/) for MIC3 for best sound reception.)

 ![wiring](/media/2022/speech_robot_part1/wiring.svg)